Code-Institute-Submissions/MFBuckley-Online-Cookbook/README.md

 ## Acknowledgements

 This website idea is a project suggestion for the third milestone project in the Fullstack Web Developer course from Code Institute, Dublin Ireland.
+Big shout out to the tutors at code institue for walking me through my navigation issues and all errors encountered.